Guide

 How to structure your response so evaluators can score it

 Evaluators are scoring against specific criteria.
-The easier you make it for them to find the information they need, the better your scores will be.
+The easier you make it for them to find the information they need, the easier it is to assess your response against those criteria.
 Here is how to structure your response:

 • Mirror the evaluation criteria